 Mind is a leading mental health charity in England and Wales and has produced information on many areas of mental health.
 Anorexia, bulimia, binging and compulsive eating can blight people’s lives.
 This booklet describes the signs of eating distress, explains possible causes and looks at the kinds of treatment available.
 It aims to help anyone who thinks they themselves, a friend, or a member of their family, may have a problem of this kind.

+The experiences of young people contacting Childline about bullying in 2015/16.
 Report looking at the extent and types of bullying of children throughout the UK by presenting and interpreting statistical data gathered by ChildLine and highlighting the key issues surrounding bullying.

 This resource looks at the prevalence of deliberate self harm in adolescents and the factors associated with it.